Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

 Oregano

-Oregano is a popular Italian herb that adds a distinct taste to any recipe.
-Often combined with the other Mediterranean and Italian herbs like basil, marjoram, thyme, and garlic, oregano is versatile and flavorful.
+Often combined with other Mediterranean and Italian herbs like basil, marjoram, thyme, and garlic, oregano is versatile and flavorful.

 Basil